Legit4K/phantom/README.md

 # phantom custom

-To play 4B4T+ on a Game Console such as PS4 or XBOX, you will need to setup this tool on a seperate "host device". **This proxy can be hosted Android/Mac/Linux/Windows!** (easy method is to host it on Android with the Termius app)
+To play 4B4T+ on a Game Console such as PS4 or XBOX, you will need to setup this tool on a seperate "host device". **This proxy can be hosted on Android/Mac/Linux/Windows!** (easy method is to host it on Android with the Termius app)

 ## Installing